 8 simple steps to make a small business budget, control expenses and grow with confidence in South Africa.

-Whether you’re just starting out or running an established operation, the process is the same.
+If you’re just starting out or running an established operation, the process is the same.
 A clear budget will help you manage cash flow, prepare for quiet seasons and invest in growth without taking on unnecessary risk.

 Here’s a step-by-step guide to how to make a budget for a small business and why it’s one of the most valuable tools you can use to keep your business thriving.